Junyoungpark/gym-poly-reactor/README.md

 2. `gym`
 3. `do-mpc`

-If you install the package through `pip`, then the pip installation precedure would install the dependencies also.
+If you install the package through `pip`, then the pip installation procedure would install the dependencies also.

 ## Quick start
 You can easily simulate one episode of industrial polymerization reactor environment by using the following code snippet